amitwave/prime/Readme.md

 http://localhost:8080/swagger-ui/index.html

 ### How to get primes:
-The url to his the rest endpoint is GET http://localhost:8080/primes/{limit} where limit is any integer between 2 and 1000000. e.g. http://localhost:8080/primes/11 will return
+The url to his the rest endpoint is GET http://localhost:8080/primes/{limit} where limit is any integer between 2 and 10000000 and using serviceType as header parameter. e.g. http://localhost:8080/primes/11 will return
 {
     "initial": 11,